emmyclau/exercise/README.md

-# Take Home Exercise
+# Data Scientist Take Home Exercise

 This exercise consists of 2 parts:
 1. Statistics: Use crime dataset to understand the determinants of crime and to generate policy suggestions that are applicable to local government.
-2. Machine Learning: Use review dataset to
+2. Machine Learning:
+3. Text Analysis (Bonus): Use review dataset to understand topics that users mention in dental reviews.

 **NOTE**
 1. This exercise is meant to understand the approach and the logic than the actual performance of your models.